ahadnawaz585/Pilgrimage-Companion-ULT/README.md

-# Pilgrimage Companion
+# Pilgrimage Companion ULT

 ## Overview

-Pilgrimage Companion is a comprehensive mobile application built with React Native and Expo.
+Pilgrimage Companion ULT is a comprehensive mobile application built with React Native and Expo.
 Designed specifically for Hajj and Umrah pilgrims, this app offers a variety of features to enhance your pilgrimage experience.
 Key functionalities include voice-to-voice translation, image-to-text conversion with translation, saving and managing favorite translations, and detailed guidance for Hajj and Umrah rituals.
 The app also includes a voice translator to assist you in communicating with Arabic speakers and fellow pilgrims.

 ## Features